mxmlnkn/ratarmount/README.md

    This algorithm scales **linearly** for ratarmount and fuse-archive but seems to scale worse than even quadratically for archives containing more than 1M files when using archivemount.
    Ratarmount 0.10.0 improves upon earlier versions by batching SQLite insertions.
  - Mounting **bzip2** and **xz** archives has actually become **faster** than archivemount and fuse-archive with `ratarmount -P 0` on most modern processors because it actually uses more than one core for decoding those compressions. `indexed_bzip2` supports block **parallel decoding** since version 1.2.0.
+ - **Gzip** compressed TAR files are two times slower than archivemount during first time mounting.
+   It is not totally clear to me why that is because streaming the file contents after the archive being mounted is comparably fast, see the next benchmarks below.
- - **Gzip** compressed TAR files are roughly one order of magnitude **slower** with ratarmount than archivemount during first time mounting.
-I opened an [issue](https://github.com/pauldmccarthy/indexed_gzip/issues/89) at the backend and I'm also experimenting with parallelized gzip compression like the prototype [pugz](https://github.com/Piezoid/pugz) offers for non-binary files only.
+   In order to have superior speeds for both of these, I am [experimenting](https://github.com/mxmlnkn/indexed_bzip2/tree/parallelgz) with a parallelized gzip decompressor like the prototype [pugz](https://github.com/Piezoid/pugz) offers for non-binary files only.
  - For the other cases, mounting times become roughly the same compared to archivemount for archives with 2M files in an approximately 100GB archive.
  - **Getting a lot of metadata** for archive contents as demonstrated by calling `find` on the mount point is an order of magnitude **slower** compared to archivemount.
 Because the C-based fuse-archive is even slower than ratarmount, the difference is very likely that archivemount uses the low-level FUSE interface while ratarmount and fuse-archive use the high-level FUSE interface.